filisko/testable-functions/README.md

 ![Coverage Status][ico-coverage]
 [![Total Downloads][ico-downloads]][link-packagist]

 A library that provides an approach for testing code that heavily relies on PHP's built-in functions or language constructs that are normally really hard to test.
-There are no excuses not to test native functions anymore!
+There are no excuses for not testing PHP functions anymore!

 That's why it's great for include/require-oriented architectures, such as legacy projects.